Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Vanishing theorem for fixed points

 In this section we show the following vanishing theorem for our index, which is a modification of \cite[Theorem~6.1]{Fujita-Furuta-Yoshida3} and plays an important role in the subsequent section.
 Though we only use the circle action case in this paper, we give a slight general version below.

-For a torus $K$ we consider a $K$-acyclic orbital Dirac operator on a Hermitian manifold $M$ with a $K$-equivariant line bundle $L\to M$ as in Section~\ref{subsec:Remarks on the torus action case}.
+For a torus $K$ we consider a $K$-acyclic orbital Dirac-type operator on a Hermitian manifold $M$ with a $K$-equivariant line bundle $L\to M$ as in the end of Section~\ref{subsec:Construction of D_K}.
 We fix and use the Clifford module bundle $W_{\rho}=\wedge^{\bullet} T_{\bbC}M\otimes L\otimes\bbC_{(\rho)}$, where $\bbC_{(\rho)}$ is the 1-dimensional irreducible representation of $K$ with weight $\rho$.
-We put the following assumptions. \begin{assump} Together with the conditions in Proposition~\ref{prop:sufficientcondD_K} we assume the followings. \begin{itemize} \item A compact Lie group $H$ acts on $M$, which commutes with $K$-action and all the additional data are $H\times K$-equivariant. \item $Z_\rho$ is equal to the fixed point set $M^K$, and it is a closed connected submanifold of $M$. \item The fixed point set $L^K$ is equal to the image of $M^K$ in $L|_{M^K}$ by the zero section. \end{itemize} \end{assump}
+We put the following assumptions. \begin{assump} Together with the conditions in Theorem~\ref{prop:sufficientcondD_K} we assume the followings. \begin{itemize} \item A compact Lie group $H$ acts on $M$, which commutes with $K$-action and all the additional data are $H\times K$-equivariant. \item $Z_\rho$ is equal to the fixed point set $M^K$, and it is a closed connected submanifold of $M$. \item The fixed point set $L^K$ is equal to the image of $M^K$ in $L|_{M^K}$ by the zero section. \end{itemize} \end{assump}

 \begin{thm} Under Assumption~\ref{assump:vanish} we have

 \end{thm}